 • A project aimed at detecting respiratory pathogens in pneumonia patients to accelerate (potentially life-saving) treatment and reduce costs.
 Current methods for identification of bacteria and fungi may take a few days and the goal of this project is to create a test that produces results in one hour.

 • A team that has developed a novel treatment for patients experiencing spasticity, a disabling condition that affects hundreds of thousands of Canadians with neurological disorders, including stroke, cerebral palsy, multiple sclerosis, and brain injuries.
-By deep-freezing nerves with nitrogen gas through a tiny probe through the skin, this approach that has led to muscle relaxation, restored function for shoulders and knees, and improved quality of life for many patients.
+By deep-freezing nerves with nitrous oxide gas through a tiny probe through the skin, this approach that has led to muscle relaxation, restored function for shoulders and knees, and improved quality of life for many patients.

 • A project to improve quality of life for people with neuropathic pain, aiming to develop strategies to reduce “breakthroughs” of pain, and reducing these patients’ interactions with the healthcare system